leovanin/calculator-service-test/README.md

-## A Integration Test suite for the Calculator Service ##
+## A Integration Test suite for SAI-Service ##

-This is a Junit/Rest-assured module to test the calculator functionality.
+This is a Junit/Rest-assured module to test the SAI-Service functionality.

 ### How to run it